netlas-io/netlas-cookbook/README.md

 After that, copy the code into one of the online html promoters, such as [Code beautify](https://codebeautify.org/htmlviewer).
 Or just save the file in html format and then open it in browser.

-## Search related websites
+## 9 ways to search related websites
 ![Search related websites](images/search_related_websites.png)

 When gathering information about a person or company, it can be important to find as many sites as possible that can be related to them in some way.
 There are at least 5 ways to do this with Netlas.

-1. ID for various services (analytics, advertising systems, applications for integration with social networks and publishing systems.
+1. ID for various services (analytics, advertising systems, applications for integration with social networks and publishing systems).
 Their overlap may indicate that one person or team was involved.
 Few examples:

 Google Analytics: